Rammousha/clean1/TheCodeBook.md

 9. We get our "target_data" (before additional required summaries in the project instructions) dataset by column-binding the 3 datasets obtained from the 3 previous steps:"AllSubjects", "Activity", "init_target_data".

+10. We fix duplicated column names in "target_data" we obtained in the above step.

-10. We extract only the measurements on the mean and standard deviation for each measurement by subsetting the "target_data" to obtain a new dataset:
+11. We extract only the measurements on the mean and standard deviation for each measurement by subsetting the "target_data" to obtain a new dataset:
 "target_data_mean_std"

-11. We create an independent "tidy_data" dataset with by grouping on 2 variables in "target_data_mean_std" dataset: SubjectCode & activityName and summarizing (aggregating) the mean of the rest of columns(also excluding a third col: activityCode)
+12. We create an independent "tidy_data" dataset with by grouping on 2 variables in "target_data_mean_std" dataset: SubjectCode & activityName and summarizing (aggregating) the mean of the rest of columns(also excluding a third col: activityCode)

-12  We further improve the naming by chaning the following:
+13  We further improve the naming by chaning the following by giving units meaningful names:

 t  into time
 f into frequency